ocupop/dartlang.org/src/_guides/language/language-tour.md

 ## Summary {#summary}

-This chapter summarized the commonly used features in the Dart language.
+This page summarized the commonly used features in the Dart language.
 More features are being implemented, but we expect that they won’t break existing code.
 For more information, see the [Dart Language Specification](/guides/language/spec) and